Gear GuidesTravelTips

 Once you've graduated on the flats and you're ready to add some height and swagger to your Ollie, head for the rollers and knuckles of jumps.
 This is when you need a little speed, and you start your Ollie as you approach and aim to clear the knuckle or roller and land on the downward slope.

 After gaining confidence in the rollers and knuckles, you can graduate to Ollies over features.
 You can get playful by trying some variations on this trick, like ollie frontside and backside 180s, or a switch ollie.
 Other common variations of an ollie are to shifty your board, either frontside or backside, turning the board ninety degrees in the air, and then back to land the same way you took off.
 By this point, you will be confident to start Ollieing onto features in the park, incorporating street-style rails and boxes.
+Once you’ve mastered ollies in controlled environments, take it to varied terrains.
+Try ollies over natural features like tree roots or small drops to simulate real mountain conditions.
+This not only improves your adaptability but also builds confidence for larger obstacles.

 Location for practising ollies